davidbuenonnoleto/template-go/README.md

 * Release - It will show the latest release number for your project.
 Change the github link to point to your project.

     [![Release](https://img.shields.io/github/release/golang-standards/project-layout.svg?style=flat-square)](https://github.com/golang-standards/project-layout/releases/latest)

-## Notes

-A more opinionated project template with sample/reusable configs, scripts and code is a WIP.